microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/MetadataOperations/README.md

 By default this sample will delete all the records created in it.

 If you want to view created records after the sample is completed, change the `deleteCreatedRecords` variable to `false` and you will be prompted to decide if you want to delete the records.

+**Note**: If you do not delete the un-managed solution components created by this sample, the code in [Section 10](#section-10-import-and-delete-managed-solution) will fail.